 Physiotherapy is a healthcare profession that works with people to identify and maximise their ability to move and function fully.
 Functional movement is a key part of what it means to be healthy.
-This means that physiotherapy plays a key role in enabling people to improve their health, wellbeing and quality of life.
+This means that Physiotherapy plays a significant role in enabling people to improve their health, wellbeing and quality of life.

 Physiotherapists primarily work with people to help with physical problems which affect movement.